 Appendix G Cryogenic Fluids-Weight and Volume Equivalents.
-This appendix is informative and not part of the code.
 This appendix gives the fire code official and design professional a ready reference tool for the conversion of the liquid weight and volume of cryogenic fluid to their corresponding volume of gas and vice versa and is a companion to the provisions of Chapter 55 of this code.
+Note that this appendix is for information purposes and is not intended for adoption.

 Appendix H Hazardous Materials Management Plan (HMMP) and Hazardous Materials Inventory Statement (HMIS) Instructions.
-This appendix is informative and not part of the code.
 This appendix is intended to assist businesses in establishing a Hazardous Materials Management Plan (HMMP) and Hazardous Materials Inventory Statement (HMIS) based on the classification and quantities of materials that would be found on-site, in storage or in use.
 The sample forms and available Safety Data Sheets (SDS) provide the basis for the evaluations.
-It is also a companion to FCNYS Sections 407.5 and 407.6, which provide the requirement that the HMIS and HMMP be submitted when required by the fire code official.
+It is also a companion to IFC Sections 407.5 and 407.6, which provide the requirement that the HMIS and HMMP be submitted when required by the fire code official.
 Note that the provisions contained in this appendix are not mandatory unless specifically referenced in the adopting ordinance.

 Appendix I Fire Protection Systems-Noncompliant Conditions.
-This appendix is informative and not part of the code.
 The purpose of this appendix, which was developed by the ICC Hazard Abatement in Existing Buildings Committee, is to provide the fire code official with a list of conditions that are readily identifiable by the inspector during the course of an inspection utilizing the International Fire Code.
 The specific conditions identified in this appendix are primarily derived from applicable NFPA standards and pose a hazard to the proper operation of the respective systems.
 While these do not represent all of the conditions that pose a hazard or otherwise may impair the proper operation of fire protection systems, their identification in this adoptable appendix will provide a more direct path for enforcement by the fire code official.
 Note that the provisions contained in this appendix are not mandatory unless specifically referenced in the adopting ordinance.